 Are you painfully aware your current design is the opposite of a Thanksgiving-worthy kitchen?
 No worries.
-Here's a host-specific cheat sheet for you to consider as you plan for a future remodel.
+Whether you’re putting in new countertops or installing custom cabinets, here's a host-specific cheat sheet to keep in mind as you plan for a future kitchen remodel.

 Well-designed pantries hold everything you need, with extra space for event-necessary extras and are easy to access.
 Walk-in pantries are best, but pull-out pantries work wonders.

 An open-floor plan is ideal for hosting parties at home.
 Even if you don't like a completely open floor plan, open concept kitchen features (pony walls, wall-cut outs, etc.) enhance overall flow during parties and traditional meal gatherings.

 IIt's amazing how much time and energy can be saved with kitchen storage solutions.
 Roll-out shelves and other pull-out cabinet organizers, lazy Susan in corner cabinets, pots-and-pan drawers, utensil and cookware-specific organizers—all of these optimize storage efficiency during holidays and every other day.